Jubercool/Creatures-of-The-Mesozoic-Repository/README.md

 \## Reflection

-GitHub helps us manage different versions of a project.
+GitHub helps students collaborate on coding projects and track different versions of their work.